tengznaim/anney-robot/README.md

 This is a ROS project for a waiter robot named ANNEY built for the WID3005 Intelligent Robotics course.

 ANNEY Robot is a robot that works in a restaurant as a server.
 It takes orders by comprehending the customers' commands through speech recognition.
 It will submit the order received to the kitchen’s system.
 The robot would then use computer vision to verify the orders from the kitchen using object detection.
-The final idea that was unable to fulfilled would be to send the orders to the correct tables using robot movement and simultaneuos localization and mapping (SLAM).
+The final idea that was unable to fulfilled would be to send the orders to the correct tables using robot movement and simultaneous localization and mapping (SLAM).

 The scope of the robot are as follows: